r-barnes/dggridR/README.md

 ![Discrete Global Grid in use](vignettes/dggrid.png)

+(Naturally, you can use _much_ smaller cells than those shown in the image above.)

 This package includes everything you need to make spatial binning great again.

-Many details are included in the vignette.
+Many details and examples are included in the vignette.